 In July 2017, I worked as a Wildlife DNA Research Technician for the Ontario Ministry of Natural Resources & Forestry (Peterborough, ON) and then in March 2018, I started working as a Genomics Technician for the USDA Lab in Hawaii!

 Research Interests: Much of my research involves parameter estimation of vertebrate populations using retrospective techniques, such as traditional and spatially explicit capture-recapture modeling, or prospective techniques, using simulations or matrix models.
 Because I frequently work with threatened species, the results from my research are often used to inform state, provincial, and federal conservation strategies.

 While at Trent University, I co-authored a technical report for the Alberta Environment and Sustainable Resource Development titled, Estimating boreal caribou (Rangifer tarandus caribou) abundance in Alberta, Canada, using non-invasive sampling and capture-recapture methods (P.J.
 Wilson, M. Manseau, N Arnason and E.T.
 Hileman).

-In November 2017, I took a position as a Research Ecologist at the US Geological Service in Guam.
+In November 2017, I took a position as a Research Ecologist at the Fort Collins Science Center (US Geological Service).

 Research Project: My research focused on identifying functional genes being exchanged through introgressive hybridization between southern (Glaucomys volans) and northern flying squirrels (G. sabrinus) using Next-Generation Sequencing (NGS) technology.